D20CM/performed-repertoire-tracker/readme.md

 ## My requirements

 There should be a way to store and display the total repertoire, and to mark a particular song as 'performed' for the current rotation.
-The list should have some means of resetting - either by selectinga new date range, or by clearing all 'performed' tags.
+The list should have some means of resetting - either by selecting a new date range, or by clearing all 'performed' tags.
-There should be a to show all unperformed songs, listed by least recently played.
+There should be a way to show all unperformed songs, listed by least recently played.
 For the purposes of this project, I'd like to build this app using an api server linked to a Postgres db.

 ## Screenshot